OThom17/Lab-Journal-Arm/Importing_STL.md

 ## Importing STL Mesh files

-To include more complex forms which can't be made through the use of the primary shapes (Rectangles, spheres and squares) meshes can be exported from 3D CAD packages like 360 fusion and solidworks.
-As the design featured multiple components to each element such as either side of the primary arm member I've used solidworks to combine them into four main sections.
+To include more complex forms which can't be made through the use of the primary shapes (Rectangles, spheres and squares) meshes can be exported from 3D CAD packages like 360 fusion and solidworks and imported into the model.
+As the design featured multiple components to each element such as either side of the primary arm member I've used solidworks to merge them into four main sections, these are as follows:

 - Base Unit
 - Base Mounting point
 - Primary Arm Section
 - Secondary Arm section

-With ROS not supporting a 'snap' positional function this will  simplify the contruction when imported into the model.
+With ROS not supporting a 'snap' positional function this will simplify the contruction when imported into the model and manually determing the origin points.

 Using the ROS documentation the STL files is included in the model through the use of the following code: